 Joint Professional Military Education

-JPME Phase I is required for an officer to take command as a commander.
+JPME Phase I is required for an officer to take O-5 command for which the command at sea insignia is authorized, as outlined in MILPERSMAN 1210-070.
+NAVADMIN 247/19.

 JPME Phase I is no longer required to screen for command.
 NAVADMIN 136/10.